carlospolop/easy_stegoCTF/README.md

 ```

 ## INSTALL:
+There isn't yet an installation script.

-You have to install the tools that you dont already have, in order to do that i recommend you to use the installation scripts of: https://github.com/DominicBreuker/stego-toolkit
+You have to install the tools that are used and you dont already have, in order to do it I recommend you to use the installation scripts that you can find: https://github.com/DominicBreuker/stego-toolkit

 ## GENERAL FEATURES:
 - [x] Automatically detects hidden files inside a file using "Binwalk".